dstructs/cast-arrays/README.md

 // returns Float32Array
 ```

-`type` may be either a `string` stating the desired output `array` data type or a value from which the desired data type should be inferred.
+`type` may be either a `string` specifying the desired output `array` data type or a value from which the desired data type should be inferred.

 ``` javascript
 var x = Int32Array( 10 ),